paliwal999harsh/vscode-argocd/CONTRIBUTING.md

 # Contributing to GitOps Tools for ArgoCD

 First off, thank you for considering contributing to GitOps Tools for ArgoCD!
-It's people like you that make this extension better for everyone.
+It's people like you that make this extension better for everyone. <br>
+Also consider best practics from [Angular Contributing Docs](https://github.com/angular/angular/blob/main/contributing-docs)

 ## 🌟 How Can I Contribute?